rndc/etherwall/Readme.md

 Acknowledgements
 ----------------

-Thanks to everyone who helped me for build this program.
+Thanks to everyone who helped me to build this program.